What We Do

 Our Team

-The CWBA employ an Executive Officer part time, a Dogger Coordinator and Licensed Pest Management Technicians, who are contracted to the group to implement a range of projects and management activities on behalf of the group.
+The CWBA employ an Executive Officer part time, a LPMT Coordinator and Licensed Pest Management Technicians, who are contracted to the group to implement a range of projects and management activities on behalf of the group.
+Our current staff and contractors are:

 Executive Officer – Linda Vernon